-- > If they are unsure whether they have a lawful basis to use personal data in a particular way. - > If they need to rely on or capture consent, draft a privacy notice, deal with data protection rights invoked by an individual, or transfer personal data outside the European Economic Area. - > If there has been a data breach. - > Whenever they are engaging in a new activity that may affect the privacy rights of - > If they need help with any contracts or sharing personal data with third parties.
+- Contacting the DPO in the following circumstances: - With any questions about the operation of this policy, data protection law, retaining personal data or keeping personal data secure. - > If they have any concerns that this policy is not being followed. - If they are unsure whether they have a lawful basis to use personal data in a particular way. - If they need to rely on or capture consent, draft a privacy notice, deal with data protection rights invoked by an individual, or transfer personal data outside the European Economic Area. - If there has been a data breach. - Whenever they are engaging in a new activity that may affect the privacy rights of individuals. - > If they need help with any contracts or sharing personal data with third parties.